Impact of Graph Structure on Membership-Inference Risk for Graph Neural Networks: Influence of Sampling Strategy and Edge Access

 \begin{itemize}[leftmargin=*] \item \orig: Only the original train edges and test edges are used; train and test sets are edge-disjoint. \item \alledges: All edges from the underlying graph—including edges between train and test nodes—are used during inference. \item \nograph: The graph structure is not used at all during inference. \end{itemize}

 Let $\Phi$ be a fixed trained GNN model, and let $v$ be a query node.
-Let $\mathcal{N}^L_{G_1}(v)$ and $\mathcal{N}^L_{G_2}(v)$ denote the $L$-hop neighborhoods of node $v$ in two graphs $G_1$ and $G_2$ that differ in edge structure (e.g., different sampling strategies or inference-time neighborhood truncation).
+Let $\mathcal{N}^L_{\mathcal{G}_1}(v)$ and $\mathcal{N}^L_{\mathcal{G}_2}(v)$ denote the $L$-hop neighborhoods of node $v$ in two graphs $\mathcal{G}_1$ and $\mathcal{G}_2$ that differ in edge structure (e.g., different sampling strategies or inference-time neighborhood truncation).
 Then, the model's output for $v$ under these two neighborhoods is given by:

-We compute the KL-divergence between the two posteriors to capture the discrepancy in the model's output for the same node under different neighborhood contexts:
+We compute the KL-divergence between the two prediction distributions to capture the discrepancy in the model's output for the same node under different neighborhood contexts:

-This divergence can be non-zero even for nodes in the training set, highlighting that inference-time neighborhood construction has a direct and potentially significant impact on model predictions.
+This divergence can be non-zero even for nodes in the training set, highlighting that inference-time neighborhood construction can directly and significantly affect the resulting node representations and, consequently, the model’s predictions.
 An extreme illustration of this occurs when all neighbors are included during inference versus when all edges are ignored resulting in entirely different aggregation contexts and hence different predictions.
-In Figures~\ref{fig:cora_kl_snowball} and~\ref{fig:cora_kl_random}, we show how the output posterior distribution changes for the same nodes and model when only the neighborhood structure is varied.
+In Figures~\ref{fig:cora_kl_snowball} and~\ref{fig:cora_kl_random}, we show how the output posterior distribution, that is, the predicted probability vector, changes for the same nodes and the same model when only the neighborhood structure is varied.
+The large differences in model posteriors for the same nodes imply that attack success rates can vary substantially for those nodes depending on the adversary’s knowledge of the edge structure.